Unemployment benefits amount

 When your employer improperly treats you as an independent contractor, rather than an employee, they might not report your wage information to DUA as required.
 As a result, when you file a claim for unemployment benefits, your initial monetary determination may not reflect all of your wages or employment information.
 This may lead to a disqualification notice saying you do not have enough wages on file to qualify for unemployment benefits, or you may receive a lower weekly benefit amount.

-When you receive a monetary determination from DUA, review the wage and employer information included on page two of the notice carefully.
-If you believe any wage or employer information is missing or incorrect, please call DUA at (617) 626-6800 for assistance correcting this information.
+When you receive a monetary determination from DUA, review the wage and employer information.
+If you believe any wage or employer information is missing or incorrect, you must file an Affidavit to Correct Wages.

 Phone